Hyponatremia

 How is hyponatremia diagnosed?

-Blood tests to measure sodium levels.
+Diagnosis is typically made through blood tests to measure sodium levels.

-Can hyponatremia be life-threatening?
+Can hyponatremia be treated?

-What are the treatment options for hyponatremia?
+What are common treatments for hyponatremia?

 Can hyponatremia be prevented?